splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-put-together/02-change-calc.md

 ---
-title: Arrays in the Change Calculator
+title: Arrays in Change Calculator
 ---

 Currently, the change calculator needs to recreate each of the coins as it calculates the necessary change.
 The following code shows the steps to calculate the change.
 In this, the `new_coin` function takes the indicated coin type and returns the related coin data.